pirocorp/Kubernetes/05. Advanced Concepts/README.md

       labels:
         app: daemon-set
     spec:
-      # Node selector limist nodes which will recive copy of the given pod
+      # Node selector limits nodes which will recive copy of the given pod
       nodeSelector:
         disk: samsung
       containers: